Configure and Create Nginx AWS ELB cluster using SaltStack on AWS

 Configuring AWS ELB:

-Now we need to create AWS ELB salt state file with user defined name.
+Now we need to create an AWS ELB salt state file with a user-defined name.

 /srv/salt/aws-elb/init.sls